 - Train and supervise other accounting staff.

-Accounting Supervisor Resume Preparation
+Accounting Supervisor Job Description for Resume

 The job history section of the accounting supervisor’s resume can be prepared using the sample job description given above.